Regeneration – Folkestone rises up to international acclaim

 The Purl Queens are responsible for adorning various parts of the town with crocheted wear.
 Look up and around as you wander through the shopping streets to find tributes to knitwear designer Kaffe Fasset (a recent visitor) or a crocheted bike – always useful in the winter!

 There are 103 Martello Towers dotted across the coastline from Kent into East Sussex.
 The first 19 are sit on the coast of Folkestone, Sandgate and Hythe.
 These were built to protect against an invasion from Napoleon in 1805 to 1812.
 Shorncliffe Camp was used as the training ground for the new Light Infantry which took over from the Cavalry.
-Lead by Lieutenant Colonel Sir John Moore, best known for his military training reforms and for his death at the Battle of Corunna.
+Lead by Lieutenant General Sir John Moore, best known for his military training reforms and for his death at the Battle of Corunna.
 You can still see his name on streets and places today.

 Art and sport have played a critical role in the town’s regeneration over the past 15 years.
 Investment from various people, but largely Saga’s former boss Sir Roger De Haan, has put Folkestone on the map for artists and art lovers alike.
 The Folkestone Triennial Festival, founded in 2008 happens every 3 years and draws international artists to exhibit in the town.
 84 exhibits have remained and a map can be found on the Folkestone Artwork website.